-If you’re into reasonable quality wine and if you’ve ever considered whether to have a go at buying wine in an alternative fashion as opposed to the everyday wine shop or off licence then do not hesitate, if the opportunity arises, to definitely consider participating in a wine auction.
+If you’re keen on good quality wine and considered buying wine in an alternative way instead of a wine merchant or off licence, you might want to consider participating in a wine auction.

-They are great fun but it is also very easy to get carried away in the heat of the moment.
-If you can attend the sale in person then attending a live auction is the way to go, however, if you’re interested in bidding and cannot attend then you can always place a commission bid by means of fax or email and this allows an employee of the auction house to bid to a certain level, fixed by yourself, on your behalf.
-Great wine auction houses such as Christies, Sotheby’s, Bonhams and J.Straker Chadwick all regularly hold wine auctions.
+It can be great fun, but it’s also easy to get carried away in the heat of the moment.
+If you can attend the sale in person, then attending a live auction is the way to go.
+However, suppose you’re interested in bidding and cannot attend.
+In that case, you can always place a commission bid using fax or email, and this allows an employee of the auction house to bid to a certain level, fixed by yourself, on your behalf.
+Great wine auction houses such as Christie’s, Sotheby’s, Bonhams and J.Straker Chadwick regularly hold wine auctions.

-– Don’t bid for anything you can’t afford or pay for – very embarrassing!
+- – Don’t bid for anything you can’t afford or pay for.

-I’ve been to many live wine auctions over the years and I’ll admit that the first few I attended I didn’t bid or buy anything simply because I was a little overawed by everything and a little afraid of making an idiot of myself!
-If you look and listen then you will learn how things develop over the course of an auction and you will see that the auctioneers are normally very experienced in their field, they will realise that they’ve never seen you before and they will be lenient and help you along.
+If you’re attending a wine auction for the first time, you can be overawed by it all.
+It’s a high pressured atmosphere and people are bidding for items and can spending a lot of money, very quickly.
+If you look and listen, you will learn how things develop throughout an auction, and you will see that the auctioneers are very experienced in their field; they will realise that they’ve never seen you before.
+They will be lenient and help you along.
 They are there to help, not just to take your money!